cassiechew/WebSearch/I/code/src/README.txt

   varbyte         ->     Variable Byte Compression

 This program includes an option for compression.
-However, the Compressed_Index version has the variable byte compression by default.